vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-service-discovery/spring-cloud-services.md

 * How to embed Eureka in a Spring Boot application
 * How to register services (`greeting-service` and `fortune-service`) with Eureka
 * How to discover services (`fortune-service`) with Eureka
-* How to use Spring Cloud Service to provision a Service Registry
+* How to use Spring Cloud Services to provision a Service Registry

 ## Exercises